lakesare/memcode/Readme.md

 #### Create a database postgres user with a password.
 1. Install PostgreSQL.
 2. Go to postgres console: `psql postgres`.
-3. Create a `postgres` user with password: `CREATE ROLE postgres WITH LOGIN PASSWORD 'your password here'`.
+3. Create a `postgres` user with password: `CREATE ROLE postgres WITH LOGIN PASSWORD postgres;`.
 4. Give them a permission to create dbs, own all extensions etc.: `ALTER ROLE postgres with superuser;`.

 #### Copypaste environment variables.